mackemo/Project-1-CarCharge/README.md

 ## Process

-The process included creating a modal form for the inputs of longitude and latitude.
-Four cities were saved as objects with their respective coordinates.
-Moreso, there included two pages with each their own html, js, and css files which were all linked together in the html.
-The process of this application required the fetching of the APIs and the response would store the coordinate info into local storage.
+The process included creating a modal form for the input of a city.
+Once a city is searched, the next page pops up with the city details.
+This application includes two pages with each their own html, js, and css files which were all linked together in the html.
+The process of this application required the fetching of the APIs and the response would store the info into local storage.
 The data was pulled from storage to be displayed on the screen.
 A back button was added on the second page to go back to the first page.

 ## Links